 Explore Oxford, the “city of dreaming spires” and Stratford-upon-Avon.
 Visit the Bodleian Library, which featured in the famous Harry Potter films.
 Wander through some of England’s most beautiful gardens, and have a restorative ale in the pub where C.S.
 Lewis and J.R.R.
 Tolkien first shared their enchanted worlds.
 Be inspired by the romantic setting of castles and yew mazes, mysterious circles of standing stones, and haunted manor halls.

-Staying in beautiful accommodation in a classic English village, you will write every day and there will be plenty of free time for you to dream and imagine and ponder and play.
+You’ll be staying in the picturesque 17th century Shakespeare Hotel, which is situated in the heart of the medieval market town of Stratford-upon-Avon, where you will write every day and there will be plenty of free time for you to dream and imagine and ponder and play.

-In the afternoons you will be able to write in the solitude and quiet of your own room, or you can potter around Broadway alone.
-You could also join the others in the group to discover the most fascinating historical and literary sites that Oxfordshire and the Cotswolds have to offer.
+In the afternoons you will be able to write in the solitude and quiet of your own room, or you can enjoy the beauty around Stratford-upon-Avon.
+You could also join the others in the group to discover the most fascinating historical and literary sites that Warwickshire and the Cotswolds have to offer.

 The writing course

 Stories set in the past can take your readers into another world.
 But what tools and techniques can you use to capture their imagination?